plone/training/docs/mastering-plone/installation.md

 HOST=my_hostname PORT=1234 yarn start
 ```

-If your backend runs on a different port and/or uses a different hostname you can specify the full url:
+If your backend runs on a different port and/or uses a different hostname you can specify the full URL:

 ```shell
 RAZZLE_API_PATH=http://localhost:55001/plone yarn start